davidshepherd7/electric-operator/README.md

 * *Haskell*: I've added a number of tweaks based on memory and skimming a [syntax guide](http://prajitr.github.io/quick-haskell-syntax/), but I haven't had a chance to try it out yet.
 There's probabaly some work to do.

-* *Java*: No Java-specific support yet, but since the syntax is largely simlar to a simplified C it should be easy to support it if.

 * *Lisps*: I don't think `electric-operator` has much to offer for lisps, so it doesn't do anything at the moment.
 If you can think of any spacing